Tutorial: Module Defaults

 Locals

-As with all Terragrunt modules, you can specify a locals
+As with all Terragrunt modules, you can define a locals

 block in a defaults module.
-Locals allow you to assign an expression to a value, such as setting a common region name or dynamically reading values from configuration files.
-The example below shows how you can read account-specific information from another terragrunt file, then use that information as a local.
+Locals allow you to assign expressions to values, such as setting a common region name or dynamically reading values from configuration files.
+The example below demonstrates how to read account-specific information from another terragrunt file and use that information as a local.

 locals {